C4Q/AC-iOS-TextFields/README.md

 Imagine a job posting for a personal assistant by some employer:

+> **Help Wanted:**
+>
 > **Seeking**: Personal Assistant
+>
 > **Needed Skills**: Organizing Calendar, Taking Calls, Running Errands

-The employer looking for and assistant is likely busy with other things, so much so that they don't have time to *organize their calendar*, or *take all their calls*, or *run errands*.
+The employer looking for an assistant is likely busy with other things, so much so that they don't have time to *organize their calendar*, or *take all their calls*, or *run errands*.
 But, they're willing to delegate out some of their responsibilities to their assistant.
 The employer doesn't really have preference for how their assistant does these tasks - they're only concerned that the tasks get done.
 And once something gets done, they only want to be informed by their assistant.

 Think of a `protocol` as a job posting looking for certain skills: